veracruz-project/veracruz/execution-engine/README.markdown

  * More WASI functionality:
     - Add the support for directories.
-    - Separate file descriptor spaces for different principals, e.g. partipants and programs.
+    - Separate file descriptor spaces for different principals, e.g. participants and programs.
 Pre-opened file descriptors in each space have the rights match the policy file.
  * Event-oriented models: WASI poll could be implemented to allow Veracruz programs to wait for events.